lexicalunit/language-atom-notes/README.md

 What makes these packages special is that they provide neat additional features for your notes files, **and they have a `grammars` configuration setting**.

-The `language-atom-notes` package ensures the addition of `soruce.gfm.notes` to each package you list.
+The `language-atom-notes` package ensures the addition of `source.gfm.notes` to each package you list.
 We (should 🤞) support any package that contains a `grammars` setting.
 If you find that isn't the case, please [report it][issues].